 When the mosquito inserts its feeding tube, it can’t just stick it anywhere.
 As seen in Fig. 1, the stylets must be inserted into a blood vessel.
 To find the blood vessel, the tip of one of the stylets known as the labrum (Fig. 2, Lm) is equipped with sense receptors (Fig. 3, Lbl) which detects a chemical found in the blood recently identified as 4EP (4-ethylphenol), a prostaglandin (Choo, 2015).
 The labrum is equipped with a sharp tip which is also effective in cutting through tissue (Fig. 3, Lig).
 A channel is formed by the labrum through which the blood will flow (Fig. 3, LG) once inserted into a blood vessel.

 Damaging a blood vessel causes an immediate physiological response to prevent blood loss.
 Utilizing chemicals within both the plasma and platelets, a biochemical cascade erupts resulting in a patchwork of fibers and blood cells we call a blood clot.
 This biochemical reaction would normally put the mosquito out of business, except the mosquito is prepared for such things.
 Another of the stylets known as the hypopharynx (Fig. 2, H, Hphy) possesses a small groove which is a canal for saliva the mosquito releases into the blood vessel.
-The saliva contains a chemical which acts both as an anticoagulant and a vasodilator.
-The presence of this foreign protein is what results in the welt you sometimes experience after the mosquito has parted ways.
+The saliva contains chemicals which act as an anticoagulant and a vasodilator.
+The presence of these foreign proteins is what results in the welt you sometimes experience after the mosquito has parted ways.

 As you might imagine, some amount of force is needed to press this cluster of stylets into the skin.
 This probing force is not only exerted on the skin, but on the mosquito’s head as well.
 The mosquito’s head which is less than 1 mm in diameter would risk collapse from such efforts if it were not for internal bracing structures known as tentorial arms (Fig 4, tnt).
 In addition to maintaining structural integrity, the tentorial arms act as anchor points for many of the muscles involved in moving the mouth parts.